Chords for Croatian Folk Songs

 Za nikaj na svetu ja menjal te nebi

-Unofficial anthem of Zagreb
+Unofficial anthem of Zagreb, by Drago Brahm

 G B7 C G